 6. A Skill-Based Gift (Learning as Luxury)

-Important: Always include a note explaining why you chose it.
-Context turns a tool into a gesture.
+Always include a note explaining why you chose it.
+Context turns a practical item into a thoughtful gesture rather than a hint.

 This costs almost nothing—and yet surveys consistently show it’s among the most treasured gifts.